aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 A lot of the object naming that is done by `cloudformation.yaml` is based on the following:

-* Cluster name: With a user name of `joe` the Getting Started Guide would name your cluster `joe-karpenter-demo` That name would then be appended to any name below where `${ClusterName}` is included.
+* Cluster name: With a user name of `bob` the Getting Started Guide would name your cluster `bob-karpenter-demo` That name would then be appended to any name below where `${ClusterName}` is included.

 * Partition: Any time an ARN is used, it includes the partition name to identify where the object is found.
 In most cases, that partition name is `aws`.
 However, it could also be `aws-cn` (for China Regions) or `aws-us-gov` (for AWS GovCloud US Regions).

-# Node Authorization in cloudformation.yaml
+# Node Authorization

 The following sections of the `cloudformation.yaml` file set up permissions related to what Kubernetes nodes created by Karpenter can do with EC2 and other AWS features.
 In particular, this involves setting up an instance profile and attaching a node role to that profile with the following objects: